ecosensors/EcoIrrigation/README.md

 The library that I provides, help you to convert the output to an humidity value in Kpa.

+It's necessary to measure the temperature of the soil with a DS18B20 to have an accurate measure.
+Here is [an example](https://github.com/ecosensors/EcoBoard/blob/master/examples/multi-ds18b20/multi-ds18b20.ino), how to use a DS18B20

 ## Pinout

 ### Header J1